roman-milk/roman-milk.github.io/rileys-bar.md

+===

- ****** Riley's Bar Ch.
-05 ****** byJust_Plain_Bob© "Gary is out of town right now, but he is supposed to be back on Thursday.
+"Gary is out of town right now, but he is supposed to be back on Thursday.
 He really, really wants to do the two guy one girl thing.
 It is set for Friday.
 Make sure that you load up with vitamins lover; I plan on reducing both of you to quivering wrecks."

  "This Friday?
 The 23rd?"